smarabattula/auto_anki/README.md

 ## Why should you use Auto Anki?
-TODO: provide a list here
+Auto Anki is a dec making tool.

 ## Check out the video!
 TODO: add video here.